-I was just about to have a little discussion with God on the subject when the still small voice within interrupted me and said, "I call you more than precious…I call you ‘Mine.’"
-Overcome by emotion and blinded by tears that make it hard to see, I was touched afresh by truth that I find beyond comprehension regarding the depth of God the Father’s love for me.
+I was just about to have a little discussion with God on the subject when the still small voice within interrupted me and said, "I call you more than precious…I call you "Mine."
+Overcome by emotion and blinded by tears that made it hard to see, I was touched afresh by truth that I find beyond comprehension regarding the depth of God the Father’s love for me.

 Perhaps your memory is scarred from days gone by when the names that were chosen for you, by those from whom you longed for love and respect, were mean or cruel not to mention unfitting.
 Having taken those words to heart you feel unloved by others and by God.

 Are you mindful of the popular old adage "sticks and stones may break my bones but words will never hurt me?"
 I've got news for you--that's a lie.
-Words do have the power to hurt us, but according the the Bible they also have the power to heal.
+Words do have the power to hurt us, but according to the Bible they also have the power to heal.